 Lina Alathari, Ph.D.

 Dr. Alathari also oversees NTAC’s training and consultation programs.
-She frequently presents on threat assessment to federal, state, and local law enforcement; international security agencies; and schools.
-She has testified before congress and provides guidance to government agencies, K-12 schools, universities, and corporations on threat cases and establishing threat assessment programs.
+She has testified before congress, frequently presents on threat assessment, and provides guidance to government agencies, K-12 schools, universities, and corporations on threat cases and establishing threat assessment programs.

 Dr. Alathari earned a Ph.D. in Cognitive Neuropsychology from The George Washington University.

 Learn more about the National Threat Assessment Center.